 If you are going to pay the kinds of prices that these dogs normally cost, you need to be more than a little bit picky.

 Let’s take another quick look at your options, even though we already covered some of them in the previous section:

 - If you want the best and most accredited breeders and pups, you can go through one of the various kennel clubs.
 The AKC, CKC, and UKC all provide links to registered French Bulldog breeders around the world.
 If you are looking for a cheap price, Eastern European breeders are often a good way to go.

 - Calling all of the various animal shelters within reasonable driving distance.
 Again, this one is a long shot since this breed is much less likely to be caught as a stray.

 - Contact SNORT or another rescue organization to adopt a seized or abandoned dog.
 Bear in mind that such a dog may have been abused and may require a different training approach.
-Never use harsh discipline on a dog that has been traumatized.
-Instead of instilling discipline, you will only trigger a fear response and possibly even an aggressive response.
+Never use harsh discipline on a dog who has been traumatized.
+Instead of instilling discipline, you will only trigger a fear response and possibly even aggression.

 - Checking various online ads for amateur breeders who charge less for their puppies.
 Make sure you vet amateur breeders as thoroughly as possible.
 Many websites do background checks for a small fee.